phukhang2211/defi/career-transition-guide.md

 ## 🎉 Conclusion

 Your transition from Odoo development to DeFi is not just possible—it's highly advantageous.
-Your experience with business logic, team leadership, and complex system development gives you a unique perspective that many DeFi developers lack.
+Your experience with business logic, module development, and complex system development gives you a unique perspective that many DeFi developers lack.

 **Key Success Factors**:
 1. **Leverage Your Experience**: Your business knowledge is valuable